Can I send you a FREE copy of 6 Secrets to Seeing God in Your Story?

 Stuffing is easier.
 But sharing the memory would highlight the beauty of that last scene in the book, so she looked her students in the eyes, took a deep breath and started storytelling.

-I wasn’t in her class, but when she first mentioned a hospital room and sitting at her mom’s bedside, I imagine the students got quiet.
+I wasn’t in her class, but when she first mentioned a hospital room and sitting at her aging mom’s bedside, I imagine the students got quiet.

 “My mom was afraid to fall asleep,” she told them.
 “She worried that if she fell asleep, she’d never wake up.”

+They both knew it could be their last night together.
 Fear filled that hospital room like a heavy fog, so Patty whispered a suggestion.

 “Mom, why don’t we remember some of the good times together?”